 What are Swallowed Inhaled (Topical) Steroids?
 Fluticasone & Budesonide

 Steroids have long been used as therapy to reduce inflammation seen in allergic diseases.
 First line therapy in persistent asthma is an inhaled steroid.
 Topical steroid ointments or creams are frequently used for treatment of eczema, another allergic condition.
 And for treatment of allergic rhinitis (nasal allergies) steroid sprays, such as Flonase, Nasonex, Rhinocort, etc are very often needed to control symptoms.
-Steroids have a wide range of effects to decrease number of allergic cells and chemicals that are involved in the allergic inflammation.
+Steroids have a wide range of effects to decrease number of allergy cells that are involved in the allergic inflammation.

 Steroid therapy has been now for a number of years used for treatment of allergic eosinophilic esophagitis.
 Swallowed inhaled steroids may be used as sole therapy or in conjunction with some type of dietary restrictions.
-The two most commonly used and well studied steroid medications for EE treatment are fluticasone (Flovent) and budesonide (Pulmicort).
+The two most commonly used and well studied steroid medications for EoE treatment are fluticasone (Flovent) and budesonide (Pulmicort).

-Flovent (fluticasone) comes as a metered dose inhaler (MDI) which is the puffers that are manually pumped to dispense an aerosilzed form of steroids.
+Flovent (fluticasone) comes as a metered dose inhaler (MDI) which is the puffers that are manually pumped to dispense an aerosolized form of steroids.
 Usually swallowed fluticasone (Flovent) is taken by puffing directly into the mouth then dry swallowing.

 Pulmicort (budesonide) can come in solution which for asthma is then inhaled by using a nebulizer machine to aerosolize the medication.
-Swallowed Pulmicort (budesonide) is combined with other components such as Splenda to create a slurry which is then swallowed.
-This Swallowed budesonide (Pulmicort) Slurry may be used for those who may have more difficuly with dry swallowing fluticasone from an MDI.
+Swallowed Pulmicort (budesonide) is combined with other components such as Splenda or Nutra to create a slurry which is then swallowed.
+This Swallowed budesonide (Pulmicort) Slurry may be used for those who may have more difficulty with dry swallowing fluticasone from an MDI.
 For those who are on swallowed steroids it is recommended not to eat or drink anything for 30 minutes after taking this medication so that it can provide optimal coating of the esophagus.
 Furthermore, anyone on these medications should swish and spit or brush their teeth after each use to remove any residual steroids in the mouth where it may have unwanted side effects.